The Future of North Carolina Agriculture (Part II)

 What does the future hold for the state's top industry?

 What emerging opportunities and trends do industry leaders see as keys to long-term success?
-And what are NC State Extension and research doing to help position farmers and consumers for a bright future?
+And what are NC State Extension and research doing to help position farmers and consumers for a brighter, more prosperous future?

 “Having fewer farmers on less land, providing food for a growing population on this planet, is no small task.
 It cannot be taken for granted.”